-If the child requires a lengthy dental procedure, the dentist will explain the available options and benefits of sedation to the parents and try to calm the child.
-However, if the child has physical ailments or allergies, the dentist must be informed; he must also be made aware if the child is under any medications.
-Lastly, if the child develops an elevated temperature, ear infection, or becomes ill, he should be promptly notified.
-This treatise discuss what parents should do to help reassure their child that needs dental sedation.
+If your child requires a lengthy dental procedure, your dentist will explain the available options and benefits of sedation to you and try to calm your child.
+Additionally, if your child has physical ailments or allergies, the dentist must be informed; he or she must also be made aware if your child is on any medications.
+Lastly, if your child develops an elevated temperature, ear infection, or becomes ill, notify the dentist promptly.

 Ask About Sedation

-Parents should also ask about the type of sedation to be used.
-Possible questions about this include asking if:
+Parents should also ask for details about the type of sedation that will be used.
+Possible questions about this include:

-Will Nitrous Oxide (laughing gas) be administered?
-Etc.
+- Will nitrous oxide (laughing gas) be administered?

-Parents should ensure they understand what lies ahead themselves so they can reassure their child and build their confidence before the commencement of the sedation process.
+Parents should ensure they understand all aspects of the toddler dental sedation work so they can reassure their child and build the child’s confidence before the commencement of the sedation process.

 Observe the Dental Operatory

-Are there airways, masks and intubation equipment on hand?
+- There are airways, masks, and intubation equipment on hand?

-Does the defibrillator have pediatric paddles (if available)?
+- The defibrillator has pediatric paddles (if available)?

-A parent is not expected to be well versed in necessary equipment for handling an emergency situation, but there is absolutely nothing wrong in inquiring about the sedation expert or professional that will be handling the child.
-When parents are well informed, it surely has a calming effect on the child and, hopefully, helps reduce his anxiety.
+We don’t expect you to be well versed in the necessary equipment for handling an emergency situation, but we do encourage you to inquire about the sedation expert or professional that will be handling your toddler’s dental sedation work.
+When you’re well informed, it has a calming effect on your child and, hopefully, helps reduce any potential anxiety they may have.